Kingofkode/image-filter-project/README.md

 ## Tools
 In addition to the three filters, the following tools can be used to modify the images.
 ### Undo and Redo Buttons
+The undo button allows you to revert the changes made to the image by returning the images previously shown in the program.
+If so desired, the redo button allows for you to reinstate changes which were made at anytime prior to using the undo button.
 Click [here](/Docs/UndoRedo.md) to read about the undo and redo functions.
 ### Save Button
 Click [here](/Docs/Save.md) to read about how the program saves files.